L1B -- NOAA Polar Orbiter Level 1b Data Set (AVHRR)

 NOAA stores 51 GCPs per scanline both in the LAC and GAC datasets.
 In fact you may get less than 51 GCPs, especially at end of scanlines.
 Another approach to rectification is manual selection of the GCPs using external source of georeference information.

-Before GDAL 1.10.2, a maximum of 11 x 20 GCPs were reported.
-This might be unsuitable for correct warping.
-Starting with GDAL 1.10.2, a much higher density will be reported, unless the L1B_HIGH_GCP_DENSITY configuration option is set to NO.
+A high density of GCPs will be reported, unless the L1B_HIGH_GCP_DENSITY configuration option is set to NO.

 Image will be always returned with most northern scanline located at the top of image.
 If you want determine actual direction of the satellite moving you should look at LOCATION metadata record.